 - $586

-One of the most iconic 350z exhaust systems to ever hit the aftermarket comes from Tomei.
-If you want a super lightweight, loud, and wild sounding single exit exhaust, this one is for you.
-With 1mm thick piping and a full titanium construction, this exhaust is incredibly lightweight compared to the your stock exhaust system.
+One of the most iconic Nissan 350Z exhaust systems to ever hit the aftermarket comes from Tomei.
+If you want a super lightweight, loud, and wild-sounding single-exit exhaust, this one is for you.
+Using only the highest-quality materials means that Tomei’s systems can handle the intense strain and heat a purpose-built engine will experience, whether it be on the street or the track.
+With 1mm thick piping and full titanium construction, this exhaust is incredibly lightweight compared to your stock exhaust system.
+To say this exhaust is loud would be an understatement.
+By itself, this is likely the loudest exhaust found on this list; and when compared with an aftermarket Y-pipe, you can expect this system to become the loudest car on the road.

 - Single exit design